JosephBARBIERDARNAL/statisticaljourney.com/About/about.md

 <br>

 # Joseph Barbier

 <p align="center">
 <img src="joseph.png" alt="Joseph Barbier image" style="max-width:30%; height: auto;">
 </p>

 I'm really excited about **science and epistemology**.
 I love working in a technical environment, as well as more "conceptual" subjects like economics, finance or psychology.
 I am always motivated to work on interesting projects.

-I’m currently working as a **dataviz developer**, in a **master’s program** in applied mathematics at Bordeaux University and running this website.
+I’m currently working as a **dataviz developer**, in a **master’s program** in applied mathematics at Bordeaux University.
 With it, I try to make people feel the relevance of statistics (from the calculation of an average to artificial intelligence, through the philosophy of science), even for those who don't have a technical background.

 I also share readings on various subjects such as stats, economics, psychology, philosophy etc.
 I am particularly interested in topics such as: how statistics allow us to make inferences, the